 In this ultimate travel guide to St. Petersburg, Russia you’ll find information covering visas, weather, what to wear in St. Petersburg, things to see, basic phrases in Russian, food, transport, accommodation and cost of living.

 Saint Petersburg is probably one of the most underestimated cities in the world.
-It deserves way more tourists than it has because its architecture is no worse that in Paris.
+It deserves way more tourists than it has because its architecture is no worse than in Paris.
 However, the visa policy of Russia is very complicated, moreover, there are no low-cost airlines flying to Russia (except for Easyjet, which has a flight to Moscow), so it’s quite hard and expensive to get there unless you’re travelling from the neighbouring countries like Estonia or Finland.
 Hopefully, this guide to St. Petersburg will help to make your visit to this beautiful city a little bit easier.

 Visa to St. Petersburg, Russia